dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/organizational-goals-and-objectives.md

 Question: When distinguishing between Organizational Goals and Objectives and Business Goals and Objectives, which of the following is TRUE?
 A: Both are tactical and linked to specific business units or projects.
-B: Organizational Goals and Objectives are broad and strategic, whereas Business Goals and Objectives are more tactical and operational.
+B: Organizational goals are strategic, while business goals are tactical.
 C: Business Goals and Objectives are usually long-term and broad, similar to Organizational Goals and Objectives.
 D: There is no significant difference between the two in terms of scope and detail level.
 Answer: B